Saurav413/PahunaGhar/README.md

 ## Usage

 ### For Users
-1. Navigate to the Contact page
+1. Navigate to the Let's Chat page
 2. Fill in your name, email, and message
 3. Submit the form
 4. Receive confirmation message

 ### For Admins
 1. Login to admin dashboard
-2. Click on "Contacts" in the navigation
+2. Click on "Let's Chat" in the navigation
-3. View and manage contact messages
+3. View and manage Let's Chat messages
 4. Delete messages as needed